mbabynames search ✿

-Kayson is a two-syllable name of English origin, meaning "noble and strong".
+from the Greek, meaning "treasurer".
+Kayson is a two-syllable name of Greek origin, meaning "treasurer".
 It ends with a soft nasal -n, which shapes how middle names connect to it phonetically.

 2